Why dog items quickly take over a room

 What to include

 It does not need much.
-One comfortable bed, bowls that are easy to clean around, and one simple spot for leads, toys, or treats is usually plenty.
+One bed, one feeding spot, and one storage area for toys, leads, or treats is usually enough.

 Small details that help

-The best finishing touches are practical ones.
-A washable mat, a container for pet items, or a feeding station that sits neatly to one side all help the nook stay easy to live with.
+The most useful finishing touches are practical ones.
+A washable mat, one container for pet items, or a feeding station to one side all make the space easier to manage.

-It also helps to leave a little breathing room around the bed so the space stays comfortable and simple to clean.
+Leave enough space around the bed so the nook stays comfortable and easy to clean.

 - Choose a bed that fills the nook comfortably.